vanniktech/Emoji/README.md

 If no instance or a null instance is set the [default implementation](./emoji/src/main/java/com/vanniktech/emoji/RecentEmojiManager.java) will be used.

-### Custom Variant Emoji implementation
+#### Custom Variant Emoji implementation

 You can pass your own implementation of the variant Emojis.
-Just let one of your classes implement the [`VariantEmoji`](emoji/src/main/java/com/vanniktech/emoji/VariantEmoji.java) interface and pass it when you're building the [`EmojiPopup`](emoji/src/main/java/com/vanniktech/emoji/EmojiPopup.java):
+Implement the [`VariantEmoji`](emoji/src/main/java/com/vanniktech/emoji/VariantEmoji.java) interface and pass it when you're building the [`EmojiPopup`](emoji/src/main/java/com/vanniktech/emoji/EmojiPopup.java):

 ```java
 setVariantEmoji(yourClassThatImplementsVariantEmoji)